-One of the best ways to have a stress-free holiday season is having a clean and organized house before Christmas.
+One of the best ways to have a stress-free holiday season is to have a clean and organized house before Christmas.

 Holidays can be an overwhelming time of the year.
 Getting your house ready for all of the parties, guests, and holiday fun can be a daunting task.

 The holidays will be here before you know it.
 Don’t put off those vital cleaning tasks for later.
 Getting them done as early as possible will help you to have a smooth and stress-free holiday.

-Whether you need a simple tidy, or if you need a full-scale deep cleaning, this is the step-by-step list of how you can tackle your cleaning needs this holiday season.
+Whether you need a simple tidy, or you need full-scale deep cleaning, this is the step-by-step list of how you can tackle your cleaning needs this holiday season.

 How To Clean Your House Before Christmas